What Is It Like To Have Septoplasty?

 If you work in an office-type setting, you can usually get back to work in 1-3 days.
 Keep in mind that you must avoid driving or placing you or anyone in harm’s way if you are using a narcotic for pain control.
 If your job is more labor-intensive and involves heavy lifting, we may ask you to wait a few days longer before you return to work.
 You can engage in light exercise after one week of recovery, but we recommend avoiding strenuous exercise for up to 4 weeks.
 If you know you work in an environment with lots of dust and airborne particles, you may also want to wear a mask.

 The changes will all be internal.
 However, you may notice your nostril sizes are more equal.
-It is very rare that anyone would have bruising on the nose or face after septoplasty.
+It is very rare that anyone would have to bruise on the nose or face after septoplasty.

 Complications with septoplasty are rare, though infection or a reaction to the anesthesia is possible.
 Some patients experience a “septal hematoma” in which blood will collect under the skin of the nose.
 If this occurs, the bloody drainage will need to be removed and this can be taken care of in the office.
 Some patients may also experience a septal perforation, which is a hole in the septum, and rarely produces any symptoms.